jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Stream #0:1 -> #0:1 (aac (native) -> mp3 (libmp3lame))
 ```

-`Stream #0:0` used software to decode HEVC and used HWA to encode.
+`Stream #0:0` used software (VAAPI Decode also says native) to decode HEVC and used HWA to encode.

 `Stream #0:1` had the same results.
 Decoding is easier than encoding so these are good results overall.
 HWA decoding is a work in progress.